 - Take a look at our newsletters and annual reports.

 - Browse through the Quantum toolbox to learn more quantum information science and technology, and the research that is happening here at IQC.

 Entangled: The series

-Entangled: The series links surprising subjects that may feel separated by distance, but are actually strongly correlated.
+Entangled: The series links subjects that may feel separated by distance, but are actually strongly correlated.
 This public lecture series explores the intersection of current ground-breaking quantum information science and technology research and a range of contemporary topics, such as music, logic, literature and opportunity.

 The detection of gravitational waves on earth

 On February 11, 2016 it was announced that gravitational waves have been detected affecting an instrument on earth.
 Quantum mechanics is usually thought of applying only to the very small.
 Here quantum mechanics plays a role in setting limits in the large (kilograms and kilometers).
 In this talk Professor Bill Unruh, University of British Columbia, reviews what gravitational radiation is, how it is detected, the incredible sensitivity of the detectors, what was detected, and how quantum limits and their evasion lie at the heart of these detectors.